MechanicalRock/mechanicalrock.github.io/_posts/2024-04-29-dependabot-management.markdown

           ["version-update:semver-patch", "version-update:semver-minor"]
 ```

-For a node project in the root directory, this configuration file limits dependabot to 5 open PRs at a time and only allows major updates.
+For a node project in the root directory, this configuration file limits Dependabot to 5 open PRs at a time and only allows major updates.
 Please note this does not include security updates, these are raised irrespective of the `open-pull-requests-limit` parameter.
 The `ignore` parameter is used to ignore all patch and minor updates.

 In addition, prefixing the PRs with `Update` and including the scope of the update in the commit message can help with the readability of the PRs.

 With this, at every sprint planning within our team we review the open security and major update PRs of our main repositories, and decide which ones to tackle in the upcoming sprint.
-However, this in line with our own ways of working and might not be suitable for all teams.
+However, this in line with our own ways of working at Mechanical Rock and might not be suitable for all teams.

 ### AWS CodeArtifact and GitHub Dependabot Configuration

 Unfortunately, to solve this issue it is not super straight forward and numerous poor tutorials exist online.
 To use Dependabot with AWS CodeArtifact, a registry needs to be defined in the `.github/dependabot.yml` file for each repository.
-This is unfortunately not supported at an organization level and uses a token which can be defined in the organization secrets.
+This is unfortunately not supported at an organisation level and uses a token which can be defined in the organisation secrets.
 Though there are some important security considerations for that token.

-Here is an example of the dependabot configuration for a repository using AWS CodeArtifact.
+Here is an example of the Dependabot configuration for a repository using AWS CodeArtifact.

 ```yaml
 version: 2